The 22 greatest Glastonbury performances ever

 3. Paul McCartney – Pyramid Stage, 2004

 Sometimes all it takes to slip seamlessly into Glastonbury legend is the greatest songbook known to mankind.
-Sir Paul’s first ever UK festival show – no, really – was the singalong to end them all: “Eleanor Rigby” into “Drive My Car”, “Penny Lane”, “Get Back”, “Band On the Run”, “Back In the USSR”, “Live and Let Die”, “I’ve Got a Feeling”, “Lady Madonna” and a “Hey Jude” you could hear from Dunfermline.
+Sir Paul’s first-ever UK festival show – no, really – was the singalong to end them all: “Eleanor Rigby” into “Drive My Car”, “Penny Lane”, “Get Back”, “Band On the Run”, “Back In the USSR”, “Live and Let Die”, “I’ve Got a Feeling”, “Lady Madonna” and a “Hey Jude” you could hear from Dunfermline.
 That was before the encore.
-McCartney has been semi-confirmed for 2020 – start refreshing the ticket page now.
+McCartney is returning for Glastonbury 2022 – if he’s even half as good, it’ll be a set to remember.

 2. David Bowie – Pyramid Stage, 2000